Chief Zzeh Gittlit School

 Our calendar is structured to reflect cultural ways of knowing and doing.

-The school year starts in early August and we have multiple extended breaks throughout the year to to spend time with their families while engaged in cultural activities.
+The school year starts in August and we have extended breaks throughout the year to spend time with families while engaged in cultural activities.

 Social Feed